paldepind/composable.el/README.md

 > Let there be composable editing!

-composable.el is composable text editing for Emacs.
+composable.el brings composable text editing to Emacs.
 It improves the basic editing power of Emacs by making commands combineable.

-It's inspired by vim but implemented in a way that reuses existing Emacs infrastructure.
-This makes it simple and compatible with existing Emacs functionality and concepts. composable.el only brings together existing features in a slightly different way that feels like a natural extension.
+It's inspired by vim but implemented in a way that reuses existing Emacs concepts.
+This makes it simple and compatible with existing Emacs functionality and infrastructure. composable.el brings together existing features in a more powerful way.

+*Note:* composable.el is in early stages.
+It has a healthy amount of features already but I am very open to ideas for additions.
+That as well as feedback on the documentation and implementation is greatly appreciated.
+I am aware that some people in the Emacs community are skeptical towards composable editing.
+There is more to say about the topic than this readme does.
+I'll probably write about that at some point.

 ## Introduction